Konice - INTERESTING PLACES AND PEOPLE -

 no longer used, as in the 1970s a new school building

-was built upstairs behind the falconry in Tyršová Street, which
+was built upstairs behind the falconry in Tyrš Street, which has

 grammar school.
 A new kindergarten was also

-Electric arc and damage to the eyes of teacher Kleveta
+Electric arc and damage to the eyes of Mr. teacher Kleveta

 The next day, Kleveta teacher did not come to school, someone else was substituting for him, saying that he was ill and went to the doctor.
-When he started teaching again in about 3 days, he told us: "Kids, it hasn't happened to me yet, I suddenly got severe conjunctivitis , I had to drip into my eyes, I still have them red and I see blurred.
-I don't know what it could have done. be..?..".
+When he started teaching again in about 3 days, he told us: "Kids, it hasn't happened to me yet, I suddenly got severe conjunctivitis, I had to drip into my eyes, I still have them red and I see blurred.
+I don't know what could have caused..?..".
 I was silent like foam because I knew it was causing ultraviolet radiationfrom my arc!
 Well, in a few days, the teacher was fine, but I kept the secret to myself for a long time.

-Only after many years, when I had already graduated from the faculty ("Matfyz" - MFF UK) and worked as a physicist, when visiting Konice, I happened to meet the emeritus teacher Kleveta on the way to the forest Bor and we talked a lot about various things, he was interested also new knowledge in the field of astrophysics and the theory of relativity.
+Only after many years, when I had already graduated from the university (Faculty of Mathematics and Physics - MFF UK) and worked as a physicist, when visiting Konice, I happened to meet the emeritus teacher Kleveta on the way to the forest Bor and we talked a lot about various things, he was interested also new knowledge in the field of astrophysics and the theory of relativity.
 On that occasion, I told him what it was like years ago with his severe conjunctivitis.
-He said angrily to his eye: "You holocaust, if I knew then, you would get your ears on it!".
+Seemengly angrily, he said : "You rascal, if I knew then, you would get over your ears!".
 But he immediately laughed heartily at it, it was clear that I did not do it on purpose.
-That it might occur to him, he knew that during the el. welding of iron is necessary to protect your eyes, but somehow it didn't connect with the experiment with the arc ...
+That it might occur to him, he knew that during the el. welding of iron is necessary to protect your eyes, but somehow it didn't connect with the experiment with the electric arc ...

 |František Jáchym||Miroslav Kleveta||Zbyšek Továrek||Josef Vybíral||František Novák|